There are no items in your cart

 In 1906 the Sisters of Mercy opened the first Mater Private Hospital in Brisbane’s North Quay and, thanks to a large donation; the Sisters of Mercy were able to buy the land at Mater Hill, South Brisbane that you see today.

-From the very beginning, the Queensland community has been with the Sisters of Mercy and that tradition continues today through the public's support of Mater Foundation.
+From the very beginning, the Queensland community has been with the Sisters of Mercy and that tradition continues today through the public's support of Mater Foundation in Queensland.

 More than 100 years later Mater comprises seven hospitals, a number of health centres, a world-class medical research institute and pathology and pharmacy businesses—all with one aim—to provide exceptional care to everyone who walks through its doors.